 Support AB 179 and ensure equitable representation on the powerful California Transportation Commission.

 Legislation Update: AB 179 cleared the Assembly floor 52-24 with all but one lone Democrat in dissent: Transportation Committee Chair Jim Frazier.
 Your calls and emails matter!
+The CTC reform bill is now headed to the Senate Transportation & Housing Committee.

 Decision-makers must understand how transportation decisions affect the air we breathe and the communities we live in.
 AB 179 would bring much needed reform to the California Transportation Commission; it requires at least one appointed California Transportation Commissioner to have specific qualification in environmental justice.
 The bill would also require regular coordination of the California Transportation Commission with the Air Resources Board.